 Our response to the graces and gifts we have received from God is stewardship.

-Each fall, we of St. Joseph Congregation in Wauwatosa especially reflect on how we each are being stewards of those graces and gifts, and how we can employ them to fulfill our baptismal commitments to further bring about the Kingdom of God.
+Each fall, we of St. Joseph Congregation in Wauwatosa especially reflect on how we each are being stewards of those graces and gifts, and how we can employ them to fulfill our baptismal commitments to follow the Son and further bring about the Kingdom of God.
 However, stewardship is not a one-time thing; it is a way of life.
-This year, 2017, Stewardship Commitment Sunday is Nov.
-11/12.
-Please bring your stewardship commitment forms to Mass.

 Gain more insights into biblical stewardship at the Catholic Steward website, which includes commentaries and insights on lectionary readings.